 Enrollment status certification is based upon the number of points for which a student is registered per term.
-During the fall, spring and summer terms, "full-time" status is accorded to students registered for 12 or more points per term.
-Students enrolled for fewer than 12 points (0-11 points) are considered "part-time."
-"Half-time" status is based on enrollment of 6-11 points per term.
-Students registered for fewer than 6 points are accorded "less-than-half-time status."
-During the summer term, enrollment status is determined by the cumulative number of points in both Session A and B. For "full-time" status, students must register for a combined load of at least 12 points, with no more than 9 points in one summer session.
-Full-time status is accorded to students registered for CCPJ6460, CCPX6430, HBSK6480, or HBSK5480 as well as students registered for doctoral dissertation advisement (8900 courses) and Ph.D.
+During the fall, spring and summer terms, "full-time" status is accorded to students registered for nine or more points per term.
+Students enrolled for fewer than nine points (0-8 points) are considered "part-time."
+"Half-time" status is based on enrollment of five to eight (5-8) points per term.
+Students registered for fewer than five points are accorded "less-than-half-time status."
+During the summer term, enrollment status is determined by the cumulative number of points in both Session A and B. For "full-time" status, students must register for a combined load of at least nine points, with no more than nine points in one summer session.
+Full-time status is accorded to students registered for courses that carry a full-time equivalent (please see your program for that information), as well as students registered for doctoral dissertation advisement (\8900 courses) and Ph.D.
 Dissertation Defense (TI8900).

-Students taking fewer than 6 or 12 points in a term may be certified as full-time or half-time if they have an approved Certificate of Equivalency (COE) form.
+Students taking fewer than five or nine points in a term may be certified as full-time or half-time if they have an approved Certificate of Equivalency (COE) form.
 A Certificate of Equivalency is only approved when a student is working on an academic activity that is directly related to a student's degree program.
-The form is available from the Office of the Registrar and must be recommended by the student's advisor and approved by the Registrar.
+Students will only be approved for up to three (3) COEs during the course of their enrollment at Teachers College.
+The form is available from the Office of the Registrar and must be approved by the student's advisor and approved by the Registrar.
 A Certificate of Equivalency is only granted for activities that are directly related to the degree program and satisfy a requirement for the degree program.
-No student will be certified for full-time, half-time, or part-time status unless he or she is enrolled for that term in some form and, if necessary, has filed a Certificate of Equivalency in the Office of the Registrar during the first two weeks of the term.
+Appropriate documentation of additional hours is required.
+No student will be certified for full-time, half-time, or part-time status unless they are enrolled for that term in some form and, if necessary, has filed a Certificate of Equivalency in the Office of the Registrar during the first two weeks of the term.
 Doctoral students may check with the Office of the Registrar regarding personal exemption or waivers.
-Students cannot be certified for future dates of attendance.
+Students cannot be certified for prior or future dates of attendance.